-Outsourcing doesn’t diminish the advisor’s role in the eyes of the client Most advisers see that clients want more than portfolio management.
-Offering advanced financial planning services or helping clients maintain healthy decision-making in the face of market volatility are just two ways advisers can deliver meaningful improvements in clients’ financial lives.
+Outsourcing doesn’t diminish the advisor’s role in the eyes of the client Most advisors see that clients want more than portfolio management.
+Offering advanced financial planning services or helping clients maintain healthy decision-making in the face of market volatility are just two ways advisors can deliver meaningful improvements in clients’ financial lives.

-For their part, advisers told us they are in this business to do more than manage investments.
-Many say that building long-term relationships with clients is their favourite part of the job.
+For their part, advisors told us they are in this business to do more than manage investments.
+Many say that building long-term relationships with clients is their favorite part of the job.

-Adopting an outsourced portfolio management strategy that aligns with the practice’s investment management philosophy can help advisers pivot to grow.
+Adopting an outsourced portfolio management strategy that aligns with the practice’s investment management philosophy can help advisors pivot to grow.
 The decision really comes down to economies of scale and capacity.